-Aussie Stunner Tarsha Whitmore Exudes ‘Jungle Girl’ Vibes In A Slinky Crop Top And Leopard-Print Mini Skirt
+Aussie Stunner Tarsha Whitmore Exudes ‘Jungle Girl’ Vibes In A Slinky Crop Top And Leopard-Print Miniskirt

-Tarsha Whitmore channeled her inner “jungle girl” in her latest Instagram upload, and her fans are absolutely loving the look.
+Tarsha Whitmore channeled her inner “jungle girl” in her latest Instagram upload, and her fans absolutely love the look.

 On Tuesday, the Aussie stunner took to her Instagram account to dazzle her 782,000 followers with the head-turning ensemble that brought some serious heat to her page.
 The upload included two photos of Tarsha leaning up against a large cluster of rocks as the golden sun spilled over her flawless figure.